Scouter456/Cobblemon_Outbreaks/README.md

 "spawns_per_wave":[Mandatory] Specifies the number of entity spawns per wave.
 It is an integer value within the range of 1 to 64.

 "rewards": Represents a list of rewards associated with the outbreak portal.
 It is an optional field and defaults to an empty list if not specified.

+"rewards": Represents a list of biomes for the outbreak portal.
+It is an optional field and defaults to a plains biome if not specified.

 "min_spawn_radius": Represents the minimum radius for entity spawns around the outbreak portal.
 It is an optional field with a default value of 48 if not specified.
 The value should be within the range of 20 to 72.